 Concept-based IR aims at making use of external sources (like thesauri and ontologies) to provide additional knowledge and context that may not be explicit in a document collection and users' queries.
-Conceptbased methods can be categorized in two types: (i) methods that use concepts in both indexing and retrieval stages [EMG11], and (ii) methods that apply concept analysis in one specific stage, such as conceptbased query expansion [GVDW06].
-The approach we adopt extends the use of concepts to relations and uses them in all stages of retrieval.
-This is more challenging, but it allows for a finer semantic representation of documents and queries.
+Concept-based methods can be categorized in two types: (i) methods that use concepts in both indexing and retrieval stages [6], and (ii) methods that apply concept analysis in one specific stage, such as concept-based query expansion [7].
+The approach we propose extends the use of concepts to relations and uses them both at the indexing and at the retrieval stages.
+An approach like the one we adopt is more challenging, but it allows for a finer semantic representation of documents and queries.

 In the biomedical domain - where there are authoritative and curated ontologies - concept-based approaches demonstrate consistent improvements over classic keyword-based systems.
-In [KZN+12], 'is-a' relationships between concepts are used to weight documents containing concepts subsumed by the query's concepts.
-[LMO13b] proposes a method to represent medical records and queries by focusing only on medical concepts essential for the information need of a medical search task.
-In [LMO13a], queries are expanded by inferring additional conceptual relationships from domain-specific resources as well as by extracting informative concepts from the top-ranked medical records.
+In [10], 'is-a' relationships between concepts are used to weight documents containing concepts subsumed by the query concepts.
+[12] proposes a method to represent medical records and queries by focusing only on medical concepts essential for the information need of a medical search task.
+In [11], queries are expanded by inferring additional conceptual relationships from domain-specific resources as well as by extracting informative concepts from the top-ranked medical records.

 The field of Biomedical Information Extraction (BioIE) is highly relevant for CDS.
-[LCJY16] reviews the recent advances in learning-based approaches for BioIE tasks.
-BioIE tasks comprise entity linking [ZHZ+15], event identification [APTK10] and relation extraction [USSD11, WF14].
+[13] reviews the recent advances in learning-based approaches for BioIE tasks.
+BioIE tasks comprise entity linking [23], event identification [2] and relation extraction [18, 20].
 Being targeted to CDS - i.e. voted to the extraction of key relations that can facilitate clinical decision making - our problem setup is fundamentally different from the conventional biomedical setups.
-Most of state-of-the-art biomedical relation extraction techniques are developed for specific relations, like protein-protein interactions, genedisease interactions and so on - which cover only a fraction of the biomedical domain.
+Most of state-of-the-art biomedical relation extraction techniques are developed for specific relations, like protein-protein interactions, gene-disease interactions and so on - which cover only a fraction of the biomedical domain.

-Regarding relations in IR, [VMdR17] study the

-problem of finding human readable descriptions of a given relationship in a knowledge graph.
-[SRPD16] apply supervised relation extraction to documents that are relevant for an information need Q and study how many of the extracted relations are indeed relevant for Q. [KD17] explores current state of the art in unsupervised relation extraction (OpenIE) for the task of finding support passages to complement an entity ranking with human-readable explanations of how those retrieved entities are connected to the information need.
-Conversely, our approach applies supervised relation extraction to extract semantic relations that are used in all stages of retrieval.
+Regarding relations in IR, [19] studies the problem of finding human readable descriptions of a given relationship in a knowledge graph.
+[17] applies supervised relation extraction to documents that are relevant for an information need Q and studies how many of the extracted relations are indeed relevant for Q. [9] explores current state of the art in unsupervised relation extraction (OpenIE) for the task of finding support passages to complement an entity ranking with human-readable explanations of how those retrieved entities are connected to the information need.
+Conversely, our approach applies supervised relation extraction to extract semantic relations that are used in both the indexing and the retrieval stages.
 Hence, relations play a pivotal role in the actual retrieval of documents.